 Adobe Lightroom – individual adjustments and consistency overall

 Lightroom (available through Adobe Creative Cloud) is extremely popular for making global adjustments.
 I use my own custom preset which creates consistency and my signature look.
 The software also allows me to tweak some elements within individual pics.
 On the whole, it isn’t great for retouching and fine-detail editing, however.

 Lightroom is like when you put a picture from your phone through your favorite photo editing app, but on a much grander scale.
 This is done one by one, but usually the same color temperature adjustments and others can be applied across a whole batch from the same sequence.

-The preset often sets the tone (ha, literally THE TONES!!) for your photographer’s style.
+The preset often sets the feel for your photographer’s style.
 Lightroom takes care of things like: minimizing the photographic grain in the images, cropping for better compositions, adjusting wonky horizons, and creating uniformity across images.

 As you can imagine, going through each of the hundreds of selects one by one takes a lot of time.
 I want the finished images to look polished but natural.
 Consistency is such a big thing too, that takes time to learn and have the eye for.